petzval/btferret/README.md

     the following step is not necessary a - Scan for classic devices if not already set in devices.txt.
     This should find the client device. s - Become a server.
-Select Classic server.
+Select Classic server or Universal server.
     Enter node of client that will connect.
     Choose link key and passkey options.
 The Pi will then wait for a pairing request or a connection.
 For connections it will listen on channel 1 via two standard serial UUID services called Serial2 and Serial16 and a custom UUID.